Use the Field extractions page

 - If you select Uses transform, enter the transform(s) involved in the Extraction/Transform field, separated by commas.
-The transforms can then be created or updated via the Field transforms page.
+The transform can then be created or updated with the Field transforms page.

 - If you select Inline, enter the regular expression used to extract the field (or fields) in the Extraction/Transform field.
 For a primer on regular expression syntax and usage, see Regular-Expressions.info.
 You can test your regex by using it in a search with the rex search command.
 Splunk also maintains a list of useful third-party tools for writing and testing regular expressions.

 Example - Add a new error code field

 This shows how you would define an extraction for a new

 err_code field.
 The field can be identified by the occurrence of